PuspenduPH/Cycloid-Brachistochrone-Isochronous-Exploration/README.md

 This repository contains:

-- 📓 **`CycloidsAnalysisNotebook.ipynb`** — A detailed Jupyter Notebook containing derivations, visualizations, and animations.
+- 📓 **`notebook.ipynb`** — A detailed Jupyter Notebook containing derivations, visualizations, and animations.
 - 📂 **`IMAGES/`** — Static figures and diagrams used throughout the notebook.
 - 📂 **`ANIMATION/`** — Rolling ball animations along cycloid, parabola, circular arc, and straight line.
 - 📄 **`requirements.txt`** — Python dependencies to run the notebook smoothly.